w3c/wai-tutorials/source/index.html.erb.md

 ---

-These tutorials show you how to create web content that is accessible to people with disabilities and improve the user experience for all audiences.
+These tutorials show you how to develop web content that is accessible to people with disabilities and that provides a better user experience for everyone.

 They provide valuable resources for a variety of roles, including: